elementer23/Applied-AI-TVM/tvm/README.md

 ```

 ### Installing dependencies
 This project uses UV for dependency management.
-To setup a venc and install all dependencies run:
+To set up a venv and install all dependencies run:
 ```bash
 crewai install
 ```

+## MySQL Database
+This application requires a MySQL database to function.
+Furthermore, it is required to use InnoDB as the engine.
+The connection string of the database needs to be specified in the .env file.
+The tables will be automatically created when the application is started.

 ## Setup environment variables
 This projects includes a .env.dist, this documents includes examples of possible entries.
-At a minimum, an LLM must be specified, a random secret value added, the allowed origins set, and a database connection string provided.
+Create a file called '.env' At a minimum, an LLM must be specified, a random secret value added, the allowed origins set, and a database connection string provided.

 ## Run the application
 First activate the venv by runnning: